The pick business ideas competition announces 2022 winners!

-Northland Inc’s Te Tai Tokerau business ideas competition, The Pick, announced its 2022 winners at the finale pitch event on Wednesday night.
+Northland Inc’s Te Tai Tokerau business ideas competition, The Pick, announced its 2022 winners at the finale pitch event on Wednesday night (4 May, 2022).

 The event, held at Whangārei’s OneOneSix theatre, saw the five finalists pitch their business ideas in front of a panel of experts made up of Te Tai Tokerau business leaders.